+The preliminary examination is required.
 The preliminary examination for a doctoral student shall be given no earlier than a date at which the student is within 6 credit hours of completion of the formal coursework on the degree plan (i.e., all coursework on the degree plan except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the course catalog).
 The student should complete the Preliminary Examination no later than the end of the semester following the completion of the formal coursework on the degree plan.

 Every LS doctoral student is required to pass a preliminary examination before achieving status as a doctoral candidate and presenting a dissertation proposal for review and approval by the student's dissertation committee [AKA Graduate Advisory Committee].
 The preliminary exam demonstrates mastery and synthesis of subject matter across courses, experiences, principles, and theories in the Learning Sciences disciplines.
-The preliminary examination in the Learning Science Division consists of both a written examination and an oral examination that are administered by all members of the advisory committee.
+The preliminary examination in the Learning Sciences Division must, at least, consist of both a written examination and an oral examination that are administered by all members of the advisory committee.
 All committee members are expected to follow the guidelines below concerning the preliminary examination.